NecsusECS/Necsus/README.md

 ### Exiting

 Exiting the primary system loop is done through a `Shared` directive.
-Directives will be covered in more details below, but the fundamentals are that it's sending a signal by changing a bit of shared state:
+Directives will be covered in more details below, but all you need to know in this case is that it's sending a signal to the execution loop by changing a bit of shared state:

 ```nim
 import necsus